toodedicated/Otomachi-Una/README.md

 ![Avatar](/image.png)

-Otomachi Una (音街ウナ) is a Japanese vocal developed by AH-Software Co.
-Ltd. and distributed by Internet Co., Ltd. in collaboration with MTK Inc. and released as an AI voice database for Synthesizer V Studio in November 2024.
-She received an update for Synthesizer V Studio 2[1] in September 2025.
+Otomachi Una (音街ウナ) is a Japanese VOCALOID developed by Internet Co., Ltd. in collaboration with MTK Inc. and was released in July 2016 for the VOCALOID4 engine.
+A speech bank was also released for Talk Ex; a VOICEROID2 version of such talk bank was released in December 2020,[2][3] and a new version for A.I.VOICE2[4] is expected to release in February 2025.[5]
+In July 2021, she also had a voicebank release in the Voidol engine.
+Una was updated to the VOCALOID6 with AI voicebanks in June 2023.[6]
+A new talk voice database for VOICEPEAK was released in September 2023,[7] an AI voice database version for Synthesizer V Studio was released in November 2024,[8] and an update for the latter to Synthesizer V Studio 2 released in September 2025,[9] all three developed by AH-Software Co.
+Ltd..
 She is voiced by the Japanese voice actress, Aimi Tanaka (田中あいみ; Tanaka Aimi).